chu-mirror/sb/README.md

 the basic things stay the same:
 I want to edit something,
 and to do something when I'm editing.
-What I reflect on a pattern of text, what I want to do to interact with enviroment, are all the things ought to be decided by myself.
+What I react to a pattern of text, what I want to do to interact with enviroment, are all the things ought to be decided by myself.
 If this goal was achieved,